MarwanH7/MarwanH7/README.md

 👋 Hi, I’m @MarwanH7!

-👀 I recently graduated with a degree in Electrical Engineering and Data Science.
+👀 Recent DataScience graduate with Bachelor of Science in Electrical Engineering & Engineering Management.
+I developed an interest in data analytics in my second last coop term at Hydro Ottawa.
 My interests revolve around the expansive world of data—from ETL processes to classical ML and Deep Learning.
 I'm particularly drawn to how these fields innovatively address business challenges in today's economy.
 My academic journey has also delved into Electricity, Economics, Philosophy, and Music.

 🌱 Currently, I'm immersed in an exciting MLOps project.
 The goal?
 Taking functional ML models from notebooks and transforming them into practical, reproducible, monitorable, and deployable services.